 There is no doctrine that you have to accept in order to be welcomed - we think and let think.

-Communion is offered at the 9 a.m. service, held on the first Sunday of the month, and at various times throughout the year at the 11 a.m. service.
+Communion is offered at the 9 a.m.
+Sunday service and at various times throughout the year at the 9:30 and 11 am services.
 We do so to commemorate Christ's final meal with his disciples and to celebrate his resurrection.

 Communion is open to everyone, regardless of denominational affiliation, church membership or belief.

-At First Met, we provide baskets where you may place offering or prayer requests before, during or after the service.
+We provide receptacles at the back of the Sanctuary where you may place offering or prayer requests before, during or after the service.
 This time of offering provides a time of quiet reflection to recall and commit to doing the work of Christ in the world.

-If you are visiting us, you are our guest and we don't expect you to put money in a basket.
+If you are visiting us, you are our guest and we don't expect you to give money.
 We celebrate our opportunities to give our time, talents and money: however, giving is never compulsory.

-If you consider this your church home, you may prayerfully consider giving to First Met via cash, cheque, e-transfer to [email protected], through pre-authorized remittance (PAR) or through Canada Helps.
+If you consider this your church home, you may prayerfully consider giving to Broad View via cash, cheque, e-transfer to office@firstmetvictoria.com, through pre-authorized remittance (PAR) or through Canada Helps.

-During 'normal' times, each of our services is followed by time for coffee and refreshments, an ideal time to meet others and get to know one another.
-During the COVID pandemic we have been unable to meet for after-service refreshment.
+Each of our services is followed by time for coffee and refreshments, an ideal time to meet others and get to know one another.
+Coffee is also available before each service.

 Prayer Connections: [email protected]